getwinharris/bapXconnect/api/ARCHITECTURE.md

 # bapXconnect API Architecture

 ## Overview
 The bapXconnect API acts as a bridge between client applications and Hugging Face models.
-In the future, it will connect to the bapX server at 152.70.70.254, but currently connects to Hugging Face endpoints while models are in training phase.
+In the future, it will connect to custom bapX server models, but currently connects to Hugging Face endpoints.

 ## Current Architecture
 ```